BBartee75/Applied-Python-Data-Engineering-Specialization-Duke-University/README.md

 - Build machine learning workflows (PySpark, MLFlow) on Databricks for seamless model development and deployment.
 - Implement DataOps/DevOps to streamline data engineering processes.
 - Formulate and communicate data-driven insights and narratives through impactful visualizations with Python and data storytelling

+### Student
+[Bently Bartee](www.linkedin.com/in/bbar) - is a Renewables Operational Performance Engineer / Data and Analytics Engineer.
+Bently has over 15 years of experience in wind turbine systems and 2 year in solar PV systems.
+His expertise spans data and performance engineering, strategic planning, wind farm management, and project management.
+He is proficient in programming languages such as Python, SQL, and R, with extensive experience in wind turbine control systems.